niuers/Distributed-System-Design-Review/Partitioning.md

       * A table in Cassandra can be declared with a compound primary key consisting of several columns.
 Only the first part of that key is hashed to determine the partition, but the other columns are used as a concatenated index for sorting the data in Cassandra’s SSTables
       * A query with fixed value of first column can perform an efficient range scan over the other columns of the key
       * The concatenated index approach enables an elegant data model for one-to-many relationships
+   * Cassandra Indexes
+   * When to use an index
+     * Cassandra's built-in indexes are best on a table having many rows that contain the indexed value.
+The more unique values that exist in a particular column, the more overhead you will have, on average, to query and maintain the index.
+For example, suppose you had a playlists table with a billion songs and wanted to look up songs by the artist.
+Many songs will share the same column value for artist.
+The artist column is a good candidate for an index.
+   * When not to use an index
+     * Do not use an index in these situations:
+     * On high-cardinality columns because you then query a huge volume of records for a small number of results.
+See Problems using a high-cardinality column index below.
+     * In tables that use a counter column
+     * On a frequently updated or deleted column.
+See Problems using an index on a frequently updated or deleted column below.
+     * To look for a row in a large partition unless narrowly queried.
+See Problems using an index to look for a row in a large partition unless narrowly queried below.

+    * Problems using a high-cardinality column index If you create an index on a high-cardinality column, which has many distinct values, a query between the fields will incur many seeks for very few results.
+In the table with a billion songs, looking up songs by writer (a value that is typically unique for each song) instead of by their artist, is likely to be very inefficient.
+It would probably be more efficient to manually maintain the table as a form of an index instead of using the Cassandra built-in index.
+For columns containing unique data, it is sometimes fine performance-wise to use an index for convenience, as long as the query volume to the table having an indexed column is moderate and not under constant load.

+Conversely, creating an index on an extremely low-cardinality column, such as a boolean column, does not make sense.
+Each value in the index becomes a single row in the index, resulting in a huge row for all the false values, for example.
+Indexing a multitude of indexed columns having foo = true and foo = false is not useful.

+    * Problems using an index on a frequently updated or deleted column

+Cassandra stores tombstones in the index until the tombstone limit reaches 100K cells.
+After exceeding the tombstone limit, the query that uses the indexed value will fail.

+    * Problems using an index to look for a row in a large partition unless narrowly queried A query on an indexed column in a large cluster typically requires collating responses from multiple data partitions.
+The query response slows down as more machines are added to the cluster.
+You can avoid a performance hit when looking for a row in a large partition by narrowing the search, as shown in the next section.

+    * You can create secondary index on a column: secondary indexes are handled as "local indexes" -- each node creates a local index table only for the data it owns.
+This helps in the case that you need to scan all partitions, and search for rows satisfying certain condition.

 ### Consistent Hashing
 1. It uses randomly chosen partition boundaries to avoid the need for central control or distributed consensus.